 1. Praise: “Our Father in heaven, hallowed be Your Name.
 Your Kingdom come!
 Your will be done on earth as it is in heaven …”

-Father, I raise my voice, and I shout for joy!
-From the west I acclaim the Lord’s majesty.
+I raise my voice and I shout for joy to You, Lord!
+From the west I acclaim Your majesty!
 [Isaiah 24:14]

 2. Ask: “…Give us today our daily bread…”